firebase/firebase-cpp-sdk/release_build_files/readme.md

 For Linux, library versions are provided for 32-bit (i386) and 64-bit (x86_64)
 platforms.

+Two sets of Linux libraries are available: one set built against the newer C++11 ABI, and another set built against the standard (legacy) ABI.
+This is equivalent to the compiler option -D_GLIBCXX_USE_CXX11_ABI=1 or 0, respectively.

 Feature                         | Required Libraries
 ------------------------------- | -----------------------------
 Firebase Authentication         | libfirebase_auth.a